Derek Pike

 Derek Pike is an American filmmaker living in Los Angeles and known as a music video director.
 He is of half British and half Japanese-American descent.

-He has directed nearly 100 music videos working with artists including RedOne, Aloe Blacc, Wiz Khalifa, Moneybagg Yo, and XXXTentacion.
+He has directed nearly 100 music videos working with RedOne, Aloe Blacc, Wiz Khalifa, Ruth B., Moneybagg Yo, and XXXTentacion.
 He has also directed commercials for Macy's, and Monster Headphones.

-At the age of 8, Derek had a drawing published in Sports Illustrated Kids.
+At the age of 8, Pike had a drawing published in Sports Illustrated Kids.
 In high school, he attended Carrabassett Valley Academy and was a nationally ranked snowboarder.
 Some of his sponsors included Arbor Snowboards, 686 outerwear, Smith Optics, Adidas, Giro, and Swix.

-Derek graduated from NYU's Tisch School of the Arts where he majored in Film and Television, and as a freshman walked on to the NYU soccer team.
+Pike graduated from NYU's Tisch School of the Arts where he majored in Film and Television, and as a freshman walked on to the NYU soccer team.
 At age 21, he became one of the youngest directors to have a music video featured on MTV.

 In 2015, he sold an original screenplay titled A Choreographed Romance.
-In 2020, he wrote and directed the feature film "Model House" starring five models making their feature debuts alongside Scout Taylor Compton, and Chris Zylka.
+In 2020, he wrote and directed the feature film Model House starring five models making their feature debuts alongside Scout Taylor Compton, and Chris Zylka.
+In 2023, he directed the TV movie Kidnapping in the Grand Canyon for Lifetime.